 Expert mode simultaneously tracks up to four radar alerts, displaying each alert's band (or laser) plus a bar graph depicting signal strength.
 In Spec mode the Max Ci can be set to numerically display a radar frequency, in gigahertz (the Max Ci 360 will show two, one for each antenna).
 Instead of generic alphanumeric alerts the Max Ci 360 might display, for example, 24.216 in front and 34.709 in back.
 For the few able to interpret its significance, this information can be mildly entertaining.

 Simple mode replaces the bar graphs and alphanumeric displays, showing only a rudimentary Caution or Slow Down warning instead.
-Strangely, it's accessible only to users willing to select Advanced mode and navigate through the Preferences menu.
+For non-nerds Simple mode is probably a wise choice.
+Strangely, it's accessible only by selecting Advanced mode and navigating through the Preferences menu.

 Like other Escorts, the Passport Max Ci/Ci 360 has a good audible information-delivery system with a choice of voice alerts or two sets of tones.
 The latter includes the standard Escort tones or doorbell-like chimes.